Rockweed industry adrift after ruling allows landowners to restrict access

 Rockweed harvesting is regulated by the Department of Marine Resources, and there are extra rules for Cobscook Bay, in Washington County, one of the heaviest-harvested areas.

 But a state management plan proposed in a 2014 report stalled because the department wanted to see how the lawsuit played out before making regulatory changes recommended in the plan.
-An open position within the DMR is also in flux until the lawsuit is resolved.
+An open position within the DMR was also in flux..
 Spokesman Jeff Nichols said the Marine Resources commissioner still has regulatory power over rockweed, despite the court ruling.

 Some marine scientists, on the other hand, take exception to the entire basis of the court’s ruling.
 At the genetic level, rockweed, a type of brown alga, isn’t a plant at all, said Jessica Muhlin, an intertidal ecologist at Maine Maritime Academy in Castine.

-Note: This story was updated at 11 a.m. on Oct.
-28 to clarify the Law Court justices’ ruling.